 - Pizza boxes or any other type of waxed paper box

 Large quantities of corrugated cardboard (larger than 11" X 17" which is the maximum size for cardboard collected curbside in your blue bin).
-Residents can drop off cardboard free the McKay Bay Refuse to Energy facility .
+Residents can drop off cardboard for free at the McKay Bay Refuse to Energy facility .
 If you have a very large quantity, call a local paper recycler.